InvalidValue

 trigger() → any

-Throws this exception if handler
+Throws this exception if handler option is not set.

-option is set, calls it and returns the result.
+If handler option is set, calls it and returns the result.

 - Inherited From: